duckdb/duckdb-web/docs/operations_manual/securing_duckdb/overview.md

 The approach to securing DuckDB varies depending on your use case, environment, and potential attack models.
 Therefore, consider the security-related configuration options carefully, especially when working with confidential data sets.

+If you plan to embed DuckDB in your application, please consult the [“Embedding DuckDB”]({% link docs/operations_manual/embedding_duckdb.md %}) page.

 ## Reporting Vulnerabilities

 If you discover a potential vulnerability, please [report it confidentially via GitHub](https://github.com/duckdb/duckdb/security/advisories/new).